Bust of the emperor Caligula

 There was also a lengthy historical biography about the Macedonian, written during this period by one Quintus Curtius Rufus, which gives us more information about the Macedonian conqueror than almost any other source.
 In the book, Alexander starts his reign well but soon becomes corrupted by the luxuries of the East (sound familiar?), changing how he dressed, demanding worship as a god, and drinking excessively.
 So excessively, in fact, that on one occasion he burns down a city and on another he murders his close friend, Cleitus.

 I’ve already mentioned how in the Forum of Augustus there were two paintings of Alexander by the renowned artist Apelles.
-We’re told that shortly after coming to power Claudius decided to erase Alexander’s face from these paintings and replace it with that of Augustus.
-This doesn’t make much sense; it’s hard to imagine what the historian Emperor Claudius would have had against Alexander, especially as his brother Germanicus had managed to forge an association with him so successfully.
+We’re told that shortly after coming to power, Claudius decided to erase Alexander’s face from these paintings and replace it with that of Augustus.
+This doesn’t make much sense; it’s hard to imagine what Claudius, as a historian, would have had against Alexander, especially as his brother Germanicus had managed to forge an association with him so successfully.
 It does make sense, however, if we see it as an indirect attack on Caligula.

 Caligula had wanted to milk Alexander for his militarism.
-He’d styled himself (quite literally, by wearing Alexander’s breastplate) as a young prince who would lead by example, conquer nations, and—for wont of a better term—make Rome great again.
+He’d styled himself (quite literally, by wearing Alexander’s breastplate) as a young prince who would lead by example, conquer nations, and restore Rome to greatness.

-But he did none of this, and as his reign sunk into degeneracy his association with Alexander only served to reawaken those negative associations with the great Macedonian— cruelty, inebriation, and aspirations to divinity.
-Poisoning Alexander’s reputation in Roman culture for generations to come.
+But he did none of this.
+As Caligula’s reign progressed and the blood started to flow, his association with Alexander only served to reawaken those negative associations—cruelty, inebriation, and aspirations to divinity.
+To what extent this was deserved, we do not know.
+But it soured Alexander’s reputation in Roman culture for generations to come.

 Alexander Meddings